 Finding a SNF that's right for you matters.
-Advance planning will help you choose a SNF that meets your needs and gives you the quality care you deserve.
+Planning ahead can help you choose a SNF that best meets your needs.
+Read pages 3-5 to learn how to search for SNFs.
 If the hospital you're in has its own SNF, and a bed is available, you may choose to stay there.
 If not, you may need to find an available bed at a separate facility.
+Many nursing homes also offer SNF care.

 If you have Original Medicare, you can go to any Medicare-certified SNF if a bed is available.
-If you have a Medicare Advantage Plan, depending on the type of plan, you:
+If you have a Medicare Advantage Plan (depending on the type of plan), you:

-- Can usually go to any Medicare-certified SNF if a bed is available, but it may be less expensive to go to a SNF that's in your plan's network.
+- Can usually go to any Medicare-certified SNF if a bed is available, but going to a SNF in your plan's network might save you money.
 Some plans require you to get your SNF care from a SNF in your plan's network.
-Call your plan to see which SNFs are in your plan's network.
+Call your plan to find out which SNFs are in your plan's network.
 If you meet certain conditions, you may be able to get your SNF care from a SNF that isn't in your plan's network. - May need to let the plan know you need SNF care before you're admitted to the SNF.
 You may have to pay for more (or all) of your SNF care if you don't tell your plan before you're admitted.